putting the FAN in evangelism – spreading your messages by daring to share what you are a FAN of

 Tweak your tweets.

-If you want your audience to actually pay attention to your tweets and click though to any links – make your tweets audience-focussed rather than just about you or your business.
+If you want your audience to actually pay attention to your tweets and click through to any links – make your tweets audience-focussed rather than just about you or your business.
 How does your message relate to or possibly affect your audience?

 As a lawyer turned journalist and social media writing trainer, I study business tweets – especially law firm tweets and I see so many missed opportunities.